This is also available as a word or PDF document in our files area. Feel free to suggest other questions that should be included.

 That document is intended to provide ethical and usage standards for the genealogical community to follow when purchasing, recommending, sharing, or writing about the results of DNA testing for ancestry.

-And there is Genetic Genealogy Ireland 2014 from 17th to 19th October 2014 in Dublin, Ireland as part of the Back To Our Past show.http://www.backtoourpast.com/
+Genetic Genealogy Ireland 2014 from 17th to 19th October 2014 in Dublin, Ireland as part of the Back To Our Past show.http://www.backtoourpast.com/

 Plus many of the lectures from the Who Do You Think You Are 2014 a recent conference in the UK are available on youtube at